fbpx

 We have had to wait for scientific evidence to tell us that the best for any baby is its mother and immediate contact with its body after birth.
 Healthy, full-term babies are still immature creatures who need the care of an adult to thrive.

-When a baby is born, she is ready to breastfeed.
-It is vital that she succeeds because her survival biologically depends on it.
+When a baby is born, they are ready to breastfeed.
+It is vital that they succeed, because their survival biologically depends on it.
 So they are born with all their senses alert:

-Smell: It allows them to distinguish and differentiate the smell of their mother and it is the smell they prefer to any other.
-This capacity is especially powerful and sensitive in the first hours of life.
+Smell: This ability allows them to distinguish the smell of their mother, which they prefer to any other smell.
+This sense is especially powerful and sensitive in the first hours of life.

-Taste: the baby is able to recognise the taste of her mother’s colostrum, which tastes the same as the amniotic fluid.
-She prefers this to any other flavour; whether it is another mother’s breast milk or artificial milk.
+Taste: babies are able to recognize the taste of their mother’s colostrum, which tastes the same as the amniotic fluid.
+They prefer this to any other flavor, whether it is another mother’s breast milk or formula milk.

-Sight: this is the most limited sense at birth, but it is able to recognize faces and even reproduce facial expressions.
-It sees dark colors more easily, that’s why it is believed that the areola gets darker, so that newborns can see very clearly where the food is.
+Sight: this is the most limited sense at birth, but they are able to recognize faces and even reproduce facial expressions.
+They see dark colors more easily, which is why it is believed that the areola gets darker so that newborns can see very clearly where the food is.

-Hearing: she is able to recognize a mother’s voice and prefers it to any other sound or music.
-In fact, if the baby is placed between two people and the two people talk to her and call her at the same time, she will turn her head towards her mother’s voice.
+Hearing: They can recognize a mother’s voice and prefer it to any other sound or music.
+In fact, if a baby is placed between two people and the two people talk to the baby and call them at the same time, the baby will turn its head towards its mother’s voice.

-Touch: the baby responds to getting touched, at both pain and pleasure, and also responds to the temperature of her mother’s body.
+Touch: the baby responds to getting touched, at both pain and pleasure, and also responds to the temperature of the mother’s body.

-When a baby is born, she needs very few elements to survive: warmth, love, food and social interaction.
-All of this is built into her mother’s body and care.
+When a baby is born, they need very few elements to survive: warmth, love, food and social interaction.
+All of this is built into a mother’s body and care.

 The first contact: skin-to-skin and the golden hours

-All mammals display a sequence of behaviours and actions aimed at initiating and maintaining nursing, and human babies could not be any different.
+All mammals display a sequence of behaviours and actions aimed at initiating and maintaining nursing, and human babies are no different.
 During birth, norepinephrine hormones are released, activating the baby.
-This release keeps them active for 2 hours, the so-called “sensitive period” or golden hours follow.
+This release keeps them active for 2 hours, the so-called “sensitive period” or golden hours following.
 Healthy full-term newborns spontaneously latch on to the nipple and start breastfeeding for approximately 55-70 minutes after birth.

 The following pattern can be observed in newborns immediately after birth:

-- She starts to suck her hands and taste the remaining amniotic fluid that reminds her of what she has to look for.
-Her sense of smell helps her to find colostrum which smells exactly the same.
+• They start to suck their hands and taste the remaining amniotic fluid that reminds them of what they have to look out for.
+Their sense of smell helps them to find colostrum, which smells exactly the same.

-- She begins to pull herself, nearly crawl: driven by her desire to reach the breast, she begins to make crawl-like movements, pushing herself forward with her legs.
+• They begin to pull themselves, nearly crawl: driven by their desire to reach the breast, they begin to make crawl-like movements, pushing themselves forward with their legs.

-- Crying: she may become a little restless halfway through and may look tired.
+• Crying: they may become a little restless halfway through and may look tired.

-- Licking: she sticks out her tongue and produces saliva which triggers the gastric hormones.
+• Licking: they stick out their tongue and produce saliva which triggers the gastric hormones.

-- Stimulation of the search reflex: when she reaches the breast and touches the nipple with her cheek, she opens her mouth to try and latch.
+• Stimulation of the search reflex: when the baby reaches the breast and touches the nipple with the cheek, they open their mouth to try and latch.

-- Nipple encounter: finally she finds the nipple and latches on.
+• Nipple encounter: finally, they find the nipple and latch on.

-- Eye contact with mother: while breastfeeding, she will look for her mother’s eyes.
+• Eye contact with mother: while breastfeeding, they will look for their mother’s eyes.

-Skin-to-skin contact with the mother is a natural continuity of the wellbeing she enjoyed inside her mother’s womb: a thermally stable environment with continuous feeding where she can hear her voice and feel her heartbeat.
+Skin-to-skin contact with the mother is a natural continuity of the well-being they enjoy inside their mother’s womb: a thermally stable environment with continuous feeding where they can hear their mother’s voice and feel her heartbeat.

-Research has shown that this first contact during the golden hours is so important that it is worth postponing all other postpartum routines such as washing the mother and the baby, weighing the baby and so on, to let the mother-child bond get established.
+Research has shown that this first contact during the golden hours is so important that it is worth postponing all other postpartum routines, such as washing the mother and the baby, weighing the baby, and so on, to establish the mother-child bond.
 Nothing that is not a matter of life or death is that important to interfere with these precious moments.

 Skin-to-skin recommendations by WHO